B-roak/SmartSpend/README.md

 - Categorize expenses
 - Data visualization (charts, tables)
 - Export data
+- Nuggets (LiveCharts, SQL lite)

+# Database
+This project uses SQL Lite database becouse amount of data doesnt reqire bigger and more complex database.
+However it could be changed at any moment in DataManager class enabling you to have your own way of saving data.

 # Usage
 On the main menu, click the "Add expenses" button.